 Most athletes recognise that if their body is in balance, then they have more stamina, suffer fewer injuries, feel focussed; and this helps result in improved performance.
 Indeed, it is not unusual for clients to report that they have achieved new personal records following treatment, and a Bowen session a few days before a race may help with this!

 Treatments can help rebalance and realign your body, encourage repair and reduce risk of injury.
 If the body responds to treatment, then it can and will start the process of repair.
 Many acute injuries respond quickly and may require up to three treatments, while more chronic injuries may require more.
+Clients with injuries such as calf or hamsting tears have reported quicker healing and recovery time.
 Occasional top-up treatments may be all that’s needed to help keep the body in balance.

 Bowen is a holistic therapy – it treats the body as a whole, promoting the balance of both body and mind.
 The gentle moves over specific connective tissue, in conjunction with the breaks that are a essential part of a Bowen treatment, encourage the Parasympathetic Nervous System (PNS)to take over from the Sympathetic Nervous System (SNS).
 The SNS kicks in when the body is in pain or under stress – what is commonly known as the ‘fight or flight’ response.
 When the body is in parasympathetic mode, it can rest and start the process of repair.
 Arguably, any treatments which cause a pain response may be less effective as the body is too busy dealing with the pain to be able to relax and allow healing to occur.